Qinka/redo/README.md

 # REDO System Kernel

-A tool operating system kernel.
+A toy operating system kernel.

 (Using Raspberry Pi 2B as example)